-The Ungers arranged the purchases using a power of attorney in Grenada while still living in the States.
-They worked with an architect to design a home that emphasized outdoor living at its finest.
-The building permit was streamlined in 30 days and they broke ground in December 2015.
+The Ungers arranged these purchases while still living in the States, using a power of attorney in Grenada.
+They worked with a local architect to design a home that emphasized outdoor living at its finest.
+The building permit was streamlined in 30 days, and they broke ground in December 2000.

 Use local professionals to minimize regulation headaches and ensure each step is handled efficiently.

-Island structures require different building standards to account for regional natural elements such as rain, wind, bugs, and humidity.
+Island structures require unique building standards to account for regional natural elements such as rain, wind, bugs, and humidity.
 In the Caribbean, hurricanes can be an issue as well.

-Fort Jeudy can experience sunny, calm days, or winds gusting up to 60 miles per hour.
-Horizontal rain is possible, but usually short-lived.
-Temperatures average between 75 and 90 degrees Fahrenheit, with humidity hovering around 75 to 85%.
-High moisture produces mildew that damages clothes, electronics and appliances, and deteriorates wood and metal structures.
+Fort Jeudy can experience sunny, calm days or winds gusting up to 60 miles per hour.
+Horizontal rain happens but is usually short-lived.
+Temperatures hover around 80℉, with high humidity levels year-round.
+This high moisture often produces mildew that can damage clothes, electronics, and appliances and deteriorates wood and metal structures.

-For this reason, Deb and Ben chose to keep their private master suite module sealed, using air conditioning and stationary windows to protect their clothing, artwork, and electronics from ants, humidity, and corrosion.
+For this reason, Deb and Ben chose to keep their private master suite module sealed, using air conditioning and stationary windows to protect their clothing, artwork, and electronics from the humidity, but also from insects and corrosion.

-Learn common weather patterns and build using proven methods to avoid potential damage.
+Learn the common weather patterns of the area and build using tried and tested methods to avoid potential damage.

-If using concrete in a tropical location, be sure the composite sand is salt-free to avoid future damage.
+If using concrete in a tropical location, ensure the composite sand is salt-free to avoid future damage.

 Positioning Is Important

 The location of the sun throughout the day and changing breeze patterns in relation to your home will significantly affect your daily life.
 It is essential to design your home around these factors.
-Deb carefully planned multiple seating areas to take advantage of the shade, sun, and infinity pool.
-Also, since their scenic location features both sunrise and sunset water views, maximizing these stunning vistas topped their priority list.
+Deb carefully planned multiple seating areas to take advantage of the sun, shade, and infinity pool.
+Their scenic location features both sunrise and sunset ocean views, so maximizing these stunning vistas also topped their priority list.

 Position your home to optimize any scenic views and natural amenities while also factoring the elements into the equation.

-Deb and Ben shipped most of the finishing touches from Europe and the States.
+Deb and Ben shipped most of the finishing touches for their home from Europe and the States.
 It was less expensive to ship higher quality materials from abroad than purchase local products in Grenada.
 The floor tiles were shipped from Italy, while their entire kitchen came from IKEA.

 Use composite wood cabinets when building a kitchen in a tropical location because termites are repelled by the glue used to make the composite materials.

-Grenada doesn’t charge duty to ship personal items, so Ben and Deb shipped two 40-foot containers by sea.
-Bribery and corruption is nonexistent since the local customs rules are published by CARICOM, which governs all Eastern Caribbean countries.
-Duty is calculated between 20% and 30% of the value of the item.
-Value added tax is set at 15%.
+A customs broker advised Ben and Deb to import their personal items to cut costs.
+So, they shipped two 40-foot containers by sea.
+Bribery and corruption is nonexistent in Grenada because the local customs rules are regulated by CARICOM, which governs all Eastern Caribbean countries.

 Talk to locals and expats about how they shipped items and ask for recommendations for customs brokers.
 A broker can make the process easier and less expensive.

 Looking back at their experience, Deb and Ben shared a few essential pointers.
 Some are general tips, while others are helpful to anyone considering building in Grenada in particular.

 - Local builders may not build to U.S. standards and may try to cut corners on quality or use substandard practices and materials.
 Be clear about what you expect.

-- Laborers are often paid very low wages.
+- Laborers are often paid meager wages.
 This can lead to disgruntled or envious workers, which can result in more serious problems.
-Labor costs are low in Grenada, but the Ungers experienced no attitude problems and nothing was stolen from the job site.
+Labor costs are low in Grenada, but the Ungers experienced no attitude problems, and nothing was stolen from the job site.

 - Avoid being your own general contractor in a foreign country because, as Ben says, “It could be one hell of a job and might make you hate living there.”

-- If you plan to import goods, ask the locals about using boxes, pallets, or even barrels.
-Hire a freight consolidator in the States to take delivery of your goods, hold them until shipping, repack the items to save space, put them on the pallet, and keep you informed during the entire process.
+- Ask the locals about using boxes, pallets, or even barrels if you plan to import goods.
+Hire a freight consolidator in the States to take care of the delivery of your goods.
+They will hold them until shipping, repack the items to save space, put them on the pallet, and keep you informed during the entire process.

-- Shipping by sea is much less expensive than by air.
+- Transporting your goods by sea is much less expensive than by air.
 It will take a week or two by sea, while air transport can take a few days.

-- Buying and building on Grenada was much less expensive than other Caribbean islands, which could cost as much as fifty times more.
+- Buying and building in Grenada is much less expensive than other Caribbean islands, costing as much as fifty times less.

-- One downside in Grenada is the cost of electricity, which can cost three to four times more than in the States.
-Deb and Ben installed 45 solar panels on their roof with collecting batteries.
+- One downside in Grenada is the cost of electricity, which can be expensive compared to the States.
+To avoid this, Deb and Ben installed 45 solar panels on their roof with collecting batteries.
 As a result, they generate 70% of their necessary power.
-Once they build a wind turbine, they will be off grid with no further electric expenses.
+Once they build a wind turbine, they will be off-grid with no further electric expenses.

-- Compared to Pennsylvania, Grenadian real estate taxes are one-tenth the cost, water is one-third cheaper, and home owner’s association dues only run about US$300 per year.
-Cable TV and Wi-Fi costs are similar, but they have fewer options and slower speed.
+- Compared to the U.S., Grenadian real estate taxes, water, and home owner’s association dues are much cheaper.
+Cable TV and Wi-Fi costs are similar, but they have fewer options and a slower speed.

 When asked what she doesn’t like about living in Grenada, Deb immediately responded, “Centipedes!
-It’s not that they are deadly, they are just prehistoric looking.”
-Apparently they can also grow several inches long.
+It’s not that they are deadly, but they are prehistoric looking.”
+Apparently, they can grow several inches long.

 Ben had to think longer to find anything negative about island life.
-Finally, he realized that sometimes he missed a change of scenery.
-“You need to leave the island from time to time, just for a change of pace.”
+Finally, he realized that sometimes he misses a change of scenery.
+“You need to leave the island from time to time, just for a change of backdrop.”